jikikambi/Code-Challenges/The Goal.md

 ## 3. **Three API Endpoints**

-The endpoints (via Minimal API or MVC) are:
+The endpoints (via Minimal API ) are:

 * `POST /orders` → creates an order
 * `GET /orders/{id}` → retrieves an order